How to Handle Self-Doubt in the Midst of Change

 Rosa: Holy sh*t, Nicola.
 Actually writing my first workshop outline is brutal!

-Adrienne: Can I truly consider this half-baked dream?
+Adrienne: Should I truly consider this half-baked dream?
 My friends are going to think I’ve gone off the deep end!
 (Sometimes just trying to wrap our head around something new is mind-blowing).

 Making mistakes is not only okay in this stage, it’s a big part of how we learn.